 Any changes to the Contract must be authorized in writing by the Contracting Authority.
-The Contractor must not perform work in excess of or outside the scope of the Contract he based on verbal Contracting Auth or written requests or instructions from anybody other than the ority.
+The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority.

 1.1.2.
+Project Authority

-Project A Authority The Project Auth ority is: TBD at Contract Award Name: Title: Organization: Address: Phone number: Email: U nority is the representative of the department or agency for whom the carried out under the Contract, and is responsible for the day-to-day he Contract. must not to be sent to the Project Authority directly.
-Invoices must be as indicated on page 1 of the Contract, section C8.
+The Project Authority is: To be inserted upon Contract award.
+Name: Phone number: Email: The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract, and is responsible for the day-to-day management of the Contract.
+Note: Invoices must not to be sent to the Project Authority directly.
+Invoices must b sent to the address indicated on page 1 of the Contract, section C8.
 1.1.3.
-Contract or's Authorized Representative The Contractor's Authorized Representative is: TBD at Contract Award Name: Title: Organization: Address: Phone number: Email:
+Contractor's Authorized Representative The Contractor's Authorized Representative is: To be inserted upon Contract award.
+Name: Phone number: Email: